devleaks/cockpitdecks/README.md

 ## Installation

+WARNING: The latest version of Cockpitdecks, release 15 and above, requires the latest version of X-Plane, 12.1.4 or above.

 Read the [documentation](https://devleaks.github.io/cockpitdecks-docs/Installation/).

 Create a python environment.
 Python 3.10 minimum (it is a requirement of an underlying package,